Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \subsection{Transitivity}

-Blindfolding the monkey, has led to an increase on both the variation and the mean values of the transitivity coefficient; in comparison to the time when the monkey had the eyes open (see Fig.9; Table 7).
+Blindfolding the monkey has led to an increase in both the variation and the mean values of the transitivity coefficient compared to the time when the monkey had its eyes open (see \hyperlink{FIGURE9}{$Figure \cdot 9$}; \hyperlink{TABLE7}{$Table \cdot 7$}).\\

-After the anesthetic injection, clear alterations in the transitivity coefficient \citep{newman2001structure} could be noted on some frequency bands (see Fig.9).
+After the anesthetic injection, significant alterations in the transitivity coefficient \citep{newman2001structure} were noticeable on some frequency bands (see \hyperlink{FIGURE9}{$Figure \cdot 9$}).

+After administering the anesthetics, the Delta band presented an increase in the transitivity coefficient, with the variation of the values kept almost constant (see \hyperlink{FIGURE9}{$Figure \cdot 9$, \mbox{Sub-Figure A)}.}

+In the Theta and Alpha bands, during general anesthesia, a decrease in the transitivity and a reduction in the variation of the values occurred (see \hyperlink{FIGURE9}{$Figure \cdot 9$, \mbox{Sub-Figures B and C)}.}

+In Beta, one minute and a half after the anesthetic injection, an expressive decline occurred.
+The transitivity coefficient was relatively smaller than when the macaque was awake (eyes open and closed), remaining this way while the monkey was anesthetized (see \hyperlink{FIGURE9}{$Figure \cdot 9$, \mbox{Sub-Figure D)}}.\\

 \end{multicols}

 \begin{multicols}{2}